 4. Gulab Jamun

 Gulab Jamun is probably the most popular dessert in India, and it simply means milk ball dessert.
 It is almost always made using flour, sugar, spices, and khoya (evaporated milk solids).
+And honestly, it’s one of my favourite all-time sweet treats.

 - Firstly, add some sugar and crushed cardamom pods to a large pot.
 Pour in the same amount of water, and let this boil until it starts to become sticky, but still translucent.